MELISSA BLOCK, HOST:

 PELKEY: He's right only in the sense that medical technology is more sophisticated now.
 He's absolutely wrong in the fact that the most damning evidence in this case came from witness testimony.
 And he and the rest of the UCI chose to ignore the witness testimony that was offered to them on a silver platter even back as far as 2002.

 GOLDMAN: Some have called for McQuaid and other UCI officials to resign, but McQuaid said today he has no intention of doing so.
 The UCI management board is scheduled to meet this Friday to discuss, among other things, what to do about the now-vacant Tour de France titles from '99 to 2005.
 The Tour director recommends the winning positions be left blank as a testament to the era.
 Tom Goldman, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.